-Based on the low partition coefficient (estimated log $K{OW}$ value = -3.25 by read-across), dermal absorption is expected to be low.
+Based on the low partition coefficient (log Kow value = -3.25), dermal absorption is expected to be low.
 Furthermore, the assessed chemical will dissociate in aqueous solution and ionized substances do not readily diffuse across biological membranes.

 Acute toxicity

 Oral